-The aim of the theoretical stage is to develop a preliminary concept based on the international scientific technological stage is to develop a premium inary concept based on the international scientific literature on chronic illness and financial burden.
-We will conduct a systematic scoping literature search40 to of find existing concepts of subjective financial burden in g. relation to well-being developed for (specific) chronic g illnesses and to evaluate major points of contrast and similarity.38 This allows for the integration of disciplines such as nursing, medicine, psychology, sociology, social work, public health and philosophy (databases: Medline, CINAHL, Embase, Cochrane Reviews & Trials, PsycINFO, EconLit).
+The aim of the theoretical stage is to develop a preliminary concept based on the international scientific technological burden.
+We will conduct a systematic scoping literature search to find existing concepts of subjective financial burden in g. relation to well-being developed for (specific) chronic g illnesses and to evaluate major points of contrast and similarity.
+This allows for the integration of disciplines such as nursing, medicine, psychology, sociology, social work, public health and philosophy (databases: Medline, CINAHL, Embase, Cochrane Reviews & Trials, PsycINFO, EconLit).
 The review decision process will be detailed following the PRISMA extension for Scoping Reviews.
 A librarian from the medical library, University of Zurich, will conduct the literature search.
 At least two researchers with different disciplinary backgrounds will perform the screening, selection and analysis to ensure the rigour and quality of the process and reduce interpretation bias.
 The scoping review protocol is available on Open Science Framework (https://osf.io/ajre6/)